-Anna married Alonzo "Lon" Beckett (1878-1935), the son of Andrew J. and Rachel (Braden) Beckett of Uniontown, Fayette County.
-They had no children.
+Anna was united in the bonds of matrimony with Alonzo "Lon" Beckett (1878-1935), the son of Andrew J. and Rachel (Braden) Beckett of Uniontown, Fayette County.

 As a teenager, Alonzo served in the U.S. Army during the Spanish-American War.
 The Uniontown Morning Herald once said, "Although under age at the time of the Spanish-American War, Mr. Beckett volunteered and served in the Philippines throughout the duration of the war as a member of Company C, 10th Pennsylvania Infantry."
 Other cousins who saw military service in the 10th Pennsylvania were Howard Campbell Miner of Fayette County and John Henry Turley of Uniontown.

 Alonzo's carpentry and construction work is noted in its own paragraph the 1913 book, A History of Uniontown, authored by James Hadden.
 The book states: Alonzo Beckett built a two-story brick garage in 1911 next west of the Jemima Hall lot.
 He also built a modern frame residence opposite Baker alley in 1905, and sold it to Charles W. Hart, who, after occupying it a while, sold it to Peter Jacoby."

 Alonzo came down with a fatal case of bronchial pneumonia added to existing heart disease, passive congestion and a lesion on an aorta in the fall of 1935.
 "He was removed to the [Uniontown] hospital," said the Morning Herald, "when his condition became suddenly alarming."

 He passed away there, at age 57, on Oct.
 4, 1935.
 His remains were laid to rest at Sylvan Heights Cemetery in Uniontown, with the funeeral services led by Rev. James C. Clark, pastor of the Second Presbyterian Church.